Working through an umbrella company

 You have a right to a payslip that shows your pay.

-You may also receive a ‘reconciliation statement’ from the umbrella company which shows you how your gross pay is worked out from the assignment rate.
+You may also get a reconciliation statement (also known as a pay statement) from the umbrella company.
+This shows you how your gross pay is worked out from the assignment rate.

 How an umbrella company works out your gross pay from the assignment rate